 Pick a favorite product or service in your niche and write some emails, headlines, leads, website content, social media, white papers, or whatever is typically used in your industry.

 If you want to have 100% transparency, put a disclaimer at the bottom of the page that says,

 “I was not hired by [name of company] to write this.
 But it does give you an example of the great work I can do for you when we work together.”

 You should have 3-5 nice samples to begin.
-Every writer I know can do this in under a month.
 Just sit down and write!

-Have any questions about your website and checking off the boxes on your prospect’s “wish list”?
+Have any questions about your writer’s website?
 Share with us in the comments below so we can help.

 Wealthy Web Writer: The Writer’s Roadmap to Making Money Online

 With millions of websites and counting, the need for qualified web writers has never been higher.
 Get access to a growing resource designed to help web writers succeed.
 Learn More »